Wenhan2020/wenhan2020.github.io/index.md

 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files. -->

 I was a Ph.D. student @ the [University of Arizona](https://www.arizona.edu/admissions?gclid=CjwKCAjwqauVBhBGEiwAXOepkSKueiG3QsLdkJ6xL-t-di_FFhJ9HqhBQPh7FHvI2KLnCFmRwH1H4RoCic8QAvD_BwE).
 I was with [WiCON Lab](https://wireless.ece.arizona.edu/) in the department of electrical and computer engineering under supervision of [Prof. Marwan Krunz](https://ece.engineering.arizona.edu/faculty-staff/faculty/marwan-krunz).
-My primary research interests include **adversarial machine learning for wireless networks**, **spectrum sharing**, and **mobile cloud/edge computing**.
+My primary research interests include **machine learning for wireless systems**, **spectrum sharing**, and **mobile cloud/edge computing**.

 You can reach me by [wenhanzhang@arizona.edu](mailto:wenhanzhang@arizona.edu).
 Please feel free to contact me for any discussion or collaboration.

 # News
+* [08/2024] One paper is accepted by IEEE MILCOM'24.
 * [06/2024] I have joined Apple as a wireless system engineer.
 * [04/2024] I will serve as a reviewer for IEEE Transactions on Communications.
 * [03/2024] I have defended my final dissertation. [\[news\]](https://wireless.ece.arizona.edu/news)